Jury finds Lancaster woman guilty in child beating death. She’s sentenced to prison.

 Prosecutors and police said Cook killed Lillian through a series of beatings and injuries that included a broken arm and internal bleeding.
 Lillian was bruised on her body and face, officials said.

-Cook, who said in previous hearings that she has cancer, was charged with homicide 11 days after Lillian died.
+Cook, who said in previous hearings said she has cancer, was charged with homicide 11 days after Lillian died.

 Cook’s lawyer, Ross Burton, argued in the trial that started Aug.
 12 that Cook was not the only adult who looked after Lillian, and the evidence did not show Cook was responsible for the child’s injuries.